 Probably one of the first words we get to learn as second language learners are swear words.
 Knowledge of these words comes in handy when you want to know if someone is saying something objectionable to you.
-But have you ever wondered what swear words would be like in sign language?
+But have you ever wondered what bad words in sign language would be?
 Like spoken languages, there are several sign languages that roam the world today.
-American Sign Language (ASL) remain the most popular signed language and it’s going to be used as a reference in this article.
+American Sign Language (ASL) remains the most popular signed language and it’s going to be used as a reference in this article.

 Demonstrating swear words in sign language, Cut decided to give you an insight into ASL swear words.
 Browse through them and let us know what you think.

 Sign language is not any different from spoken language.
 People who use sign language are mostly hearing-impaired; they cannot hear their surroundings and that hinders their ability to internalize sound-based language.
 This doesn’t mean they do not have the blueprint to form natural language.
 That’s why they rely on signs instead.
 Language is a unique human property and therefore any human has it in them to express this language ability somehow.
 Deaf people use signs to bypass their hearing obstacles.